 You can type in the words “genetics” or “genes” or “SNPs” into the search engine in the upper right hand corner of this page and you will be directed to other Journal entries which reference some of this information.

-The consideration of nutritional epigenetics is the most important practical and useful information presented in this Journal writing.
+The consideration that nutritional epigenetics is the most important practical and useful information presented in this Journal writing.
 Food is epigenetic information which directs cellular life and growth.

 It is one thing to know about some part of your unique palette of possible mutations.
 It is another thing to enter into the learning of all of the epigenetic factors which influence your normal gene and mutated gene functions.

-I consider all of life’s events to have an epigenetic influence on how our genes express our biology.
+All life events have an epigenetic influence on how our genes express our biology.

-This would also have to include negative epigenetics such as toxic xenobiotic chemistry, food industry toxicities, electromagnetic toxicities such as cell phones, the whole array and spectrum of other manifold unnatural electromagnetic forces, toxicities from water and our atmosphere, and toxicities in our home environment.
+This consideration includes negative epigenetics such as toxic xenobiotic chemistry, food industry toxicities, electromagnetic toxicities such as cell phones, the whole array and spectrum of other manifold unnatural electromagnetic forces, toxicities from water and our atmosphere, and toxicities in our home environment.
 These types of toxicities are the obvious culprits of the biochemical and electromagnetic varieties which are currently known about and are considered as negative epigenetics.

 I also consider these types of biochemical epigenetic factors to be the literal tip of the iceberg in terms of the entire array of epigenetic forces.